andrew/ultimate-awesome/README.md

 - [awesome-sparse-autoencoders](https://github.com/chrisliu298/awesome-sparse-autoencoders) - A resource repository of sparse autoencoders for large language models.
 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [fucking-awesome-fp-js](https://github.com/correia-jpv/fucking-awesome-fp-js) - 😎 A curated list of awesome functional programming stuff in js.
 With repository stars⭐ and forks🍴.
-- [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-mobile-solana-apps](https://github.com/creativedrewy/awesome-mobile-solana-apps) - A community-curated list of all the amazing mobile apps & games built on Solana!.
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.
 - [awesome-devops-tools](https://github.com/curated-awesome-lists/awesome-devops-tools) - A curated compilation of top-notch DevOps tools tailored for developers and sysadmins.